-Provided further that the Scheme shall comply with the norms under this clause within the time and in the manner as may be specified by the Board.
+Provided further that the Scheme shall comply with the norms under this clause within the time and in the manner as may be as specified by the Board:

-Further the investments by the Scheme shall be in compliance with Para 12.1 of Master Circular for Mutual Funds as amended from time to time and as amended by SEBI from time to time.
+Further the investments by the Scheme shall be in compliance with Para 12.3 of SEBI Master Circular on Mutual Funds as amended from time to time.

-Provided further that the norms for investments by the Scheme in unrated debt instruments shall be specified by the Board from time to time.
+- 8. Provided further that the norms for investments by the Scheme in unrated debt instruments shall be specified by the Board from time to time. - 9.
+The investment by the Scheme in the following instruments shall not exceed 10% of the debt portfolio of the scheme and the group exposure in such instruments shall not exceed 5% of the debt portfolio of the scheme:

-- 7. The investment by the Scheme in the following instruments shall not exceed 10% of the debt portfolio of the scheme and the group exposure in such instruments shall not exceed 5% of the debt portfolio of the scheme: - a.
+- a.
 Unsupported rating of debt instruments (i.e. without factoring-in credit enhancements) is below investment grade and - b.
 Supported rating of debt instruments (i.e. after factoring-in credit enhancement) is above investment grade.